DanTheMan9889/VanDan-Visions/salva-privacy-policy.md

 ## User Data and Personal Information

 The Developer does not collect, save, retain, store or share any of your user data or personal information.
 You have the option to authenticate with Google to back up your user data to Google Drive, for the purpose of restoring it in cases of data loss or corruption.
 The information you provide them, as well as the data, is subject to their Privacy Policy and Terms of Use.
+You can read more about it here: [Google Play Service](https://policies.google.com/privacy).

+## Links to Other Sites
+This Service may contain links to other sites.
+If you click on a third-party link, you will be directed to that site.
+Note that these external sites are not operated by us.
+Therefore, we strongly advise you to review the Privacy Policy of those websites.

 ## Contact Information